 - Dropped off family at Nantes airport (which is a convenient option if you don’t want to return to Paris like we did)

-- Enjoyed leisurely shopping day meandering around Nantes and eating and packing.
+- We were tired and after so much moving and hustling for 5 days, instead of going to Angers for a daytrip, we enjoyed a leisurely shopping day meandering around Nantes and eating and packing.
 It’s a pretty city for walking but also good for getting in your French store visits: Fnac for children’s books, Monoprix for household trinkets, etc

 Day 7, Paris: